naturalis/windows-openstack-imaging/README.md

 ### First settings

 When the image is active, log on with the Administrator, set up a password.
 Load the Redhat network drivers for the network card.
 Drivers available from connected virtual cdrom drive.
 Disable the firewall, and enable Remote Desktop.
-Run Windows update.
+Run Windows update and install servicepacks.

 ### Convert the RAW image to a qcow2 image